Robert Brewer (American football): Later life

 After graduation, Brewer went to work in the private sector before returning to UT as Assistant Athletic Director for development for seven years.
 He was in charge of raising funds through the Longhorn Foundation.
 He then became a financial adviser for Merrill Lynch in Austin.
 He is married to Laura Moerschell, the sister of former Texas quarterback Rob Moerschell.

 One of Brewer's sons, Michael, graduated from high school as one of the top quarterback recruits in the United States for the 2011 Recruiting year.
 He went to Texas Tech, but after the 2013-14 season he announced his plans to transfer.
 He considered transferring to Texas, but was denied his transfer request by Texas Tech.
 He instead went to Virginia Tech, where he became the starting quarterback for the 2014 and 2015 seasons.

-Another son, Charlie, is also a quarterback.
+Another son, Charlie, Jr., was also a quarterback.
 In 2017, he began playing at Baylor and nearly led them to a come-from-behind upset of #23 West Virginia.
+He stayed at Baylor through the 2020 season, then spent a year at Utah and finished his career in 2022 at Liberty.
+He finished his career as a rookie at the 2023 training camp for the Ottawa Redblacks.